top of page

 A painted woman in dark clothing on the left, and a black-and-white photo of a figure with a flat head and bolts in the neck on the right.

 Shelley and her fiancé, Percy Bysshe Shelley, later traveled to Geneva, Switzerland.
-Percy was a radical poet and never famous in his lifetime.
-He and Mary began their relationship in secret due to his estranged wife, whom he left for Mary after her suicide.
+Percy was a radical poet, though he was not famous during his lifetime.
+He and Mary fell in love in secret.
+His estranged wife was still alive but in a troubled state.
+Percy eventually left her after her tragic suicide.

-Mary Shelley, just 18 at the time, was underestimated but created a masterpiece that remains powerful, relevant, and foundational to both literature and film.
+Mary Shelley, just 18 at the time of writing, faced underestimation.
+Yet, she managed to produce a timeless masterpiece that remains powerful and relevant.
+Her work is foundational not just to literature but also to film.

 Comments